 Now, I live and write in Brighton.
 I sing in the shower, still write bad poetry, avoid maths and still drink too much beer.

 Alongside writing novels, Robyn has collaborated on a WWII screenplay.
-Her novels have been published in 22 countries in 19 languages and together have sold almost 2 million copies.
+Her books have been published in 22 countries in 19 languages and together have sold almost 2 million copies.